ankitadhara28/first_model/README.md

-# Price Prediction Model
+# StartToModel Project

+This repository contains a series of small ML projects I’m building while learning machine learning.

+---

+## 📘 Part 1 – Predicting Prices Using Area
+*File:* StartToModel_part1.ipynb
+*Description:*
-This is a simple machine learning model that predicts prices based on area,number of bedrooms,age.
+A simple linear regression model that predicts house prices based only on the area.
-Built using Python and linear regression.

-## How to Use
+*How to Run:*
+1. Open StartToModel_part1.ipynb
+2. Run all cells in order

+---

+## 📗 Part 2 – Predicting Prices Using Area, Bedrooms, and Age
+*File:* StartToModel_part2.ipynb
+*Description:*
+An enhanced model that predicts prices using area, number of bedrooms, and age of the house.

+*How to Run:*
-1. Open the notebook in Google Colab.
+1. Open StartToModel_part2.ipynb
-2. Run the cells to train the model and make predictions.
+2. Run all cells in order

+---

-## Dataset
+## 🧠 Future Parts
-- Input: Area of a property
-- Output: Predicted Price
+I’ll keep adding more parts as I explore new features and algorithms.